 - Those under the Internal Mobility Program (IMP) are exempt from the need for an LMIA.
 Instead, a $230 Employer Compliance fee is paid by the employer via the Employer Portal, plus an Offer of Employment number is issued by Immigration, Refugees and Citizenship Canada (IRCC) to York to pass on to the foreign worker before their work permit application submission.

 York (specifically an administrator within the applicable Dean's Office or hiring unit) prepares and submits an online application (including payment of the $230 fee unless exempt) to IRCC and emails the foreign worker the Offer of Employment number that must be entered in the work permit application form.
 This online process and Offer Number replaces form IMM 5802.

 The Offer number is required for positions that are exempt from the need for an LMIA.
 If required, a work permit application will be unsuccessful without this Offer Number.
-If your appointment is extended, a new Offer Number is required in order to renew your work permit.
+If your appointment is extended, a new Offer Number is required to renew your work permit.

-Work Permit Required but LMIA Exempt
+Work Permit Required But LMIA Exempt

-Persons who come to Canada temporarily to hold the following positions require a work permit but are exempt from the need for an LMIA:
+Persons who come to Canada temporarily to hold the following positions require a work permit, but are exempt from the need for an LMIA:

 - Guest Lecturers

 - Visiting Professors/True Visitors

 For full details of all people this applies to, please visit The Government of Canada website.